zibz0017/QuartzVault/content/Notes.md

 - At the meeting, the Zionists decided that the Jewish Agency was the governing body of Palestine and made creating a Jewish State an official policy position, as opposed to just creating a Jewish National Home.[^269][^270] {<span style="color:rgb(255, 0, 0)">I don't really get what the difference is</span>} This became known as the Biltmore Conference, or the Biltmore Program.[^271]
 - Settlements kept being built through 1942.[^270]
 - The Rema, regarding the הלכות of giving kavod to one's rebbi, says that one's rebbi muvhak is one that teaches him iyun and gives him his sense of emes and yashrus.[^272]
 - The Chasam Sofer says that the goal of a rebbi is to teach his תלמיד when to make extrapolations from one point to another and when not to.
 This can be extremely difficult as many seemingly similar points have minute differences which make an extrapolation incorrect.
-A rebbi does this by allowing the תלמיד to come to his own conclusion and then explain to the tamid how they are supposed to view the comparison.[^273]
+A rebbi does this by allowing the תלמיד to come to his own conclusion and then explain to the תמיד how they are supposed to view the comparison.[^273]
 - It is extremely important for the תורה leaders to be able to have a firm grasp on the dakei haemes as the depth of their understanding has a profound effect on the rest of the people.
 If they really understand the small minutia, there is a tremendous positive effect on the rest of the people, and the opposite is true as well.[^274]
 - In 1943, Britain dropped the quotas for Jews in countries under the threat of the Nazis.[^275]
 - A "passageway" through Turkey opened up.
 Jews would go to Turkey by ship and then take a train down to Palestine.[^275]